0x4447/0x4447_product_s3_email/README.md

 1. In the next window you will have all the information needed to configure your domain.
 1. Once done you have to wait some time for the domain to switch from a status of `pending verification` to `verified`.

-After the domain is confirmed you will be able to send emails from any email address within your domain.

 ### Enable SES Rule Sets

-The deployment will create a SES rules set which should be enabled by default, but because of a know bug in CloudFormation, this dose not always happen.
+The deployment will create a SES `rules set` which should be enabled by default, but because of a know bug in CloudFormation itself, this dose not always happen.
 To enable the rule, do the following:

 1. Go to the SES Dashboard.
 1. On the left side menu click `Rule Sets`.
 1. From the `Inactive Rule Sets` tab check the `0x4447_S3_Email`
 1. Then hit `Set as Active Rule Set` which will activate the rule.

-Once this is done, you will be able to process incoming emails.
+# SES Limitation

+There are two major limitation with SES:

+1. For security reasons AWS by default allows you to send 200 emails per 24 hour period with a rate of 1 email/second.
+If you think you'll send more than that, you'll have to ask AWS to increase your limit.
+1. By default you can't send emails to unverified addresses.
+If you want the ability to send out (not only receive), you'll have to reach out to AWS to remove this limitation from your account.

-# How dose it work
+# How dose the stack work

 **Receiving an email**:

 1. An email comes to SES which will trigger a Lambda function.
-1. This lambda function will sort the email based on the To and From field and store it in S3 under the `Inbox` folder.
+1. This lambda function will sort the email based on the `To` and `From` field and store it in S3 under the `Inbox` folder.
 1. The `Inbox` folder will trigger a Lambda function which will load the raw email, convert it in to a `.html` and `.txt` file, and store it along side the original message.

 **Sending an email**:

 1. You create a JSON file properly formatted (check the section bellow)
 1. Save the file in the following path `TMP/email_out/json`.
-The file name or extension are irrelevant as long as the content is text and JSON formated.
+The file name or extension are irrelevant as long as the content is text and JSON formatted.
-1. This action will trigger the `outbound` Lambda which will generate a raw email, send it out using SES and save the raw message to the `Sent` folder.
+1. This action will trigger the a Lambda which will generate a raw email, send it out using SES and save the raw message to the `Sent` folder.
 1. The `Sent` folder will trigger a Lambda function which will load the raw email, convert it in to a `.html` and `.txt` file, and store it along side the original message.

 This flow was designed to take only advantage of the S3 trigger system, and brake each action in to small Lambda.

 ### How to make the email message

-You create a custom JSON file which you then upload to the `TMP/email_out/json` folder, and the file should look like this:
+You create a custom JSON file which you then upload to the `TMP/email_out/json` folder (if you don't have the folder structure – make it).
+The JSON structure should look like this:

 ```
 {